AnYpku/usercode/WGammaAnalysis/README.txt

 ##############################
 c) Include

 -- rootlogon.C - load all classes in the package.
 Does not load root macros which are not classes (e.g. "aux" files).
-Is recommended to use for "run" files in the directories. ("run" files are those which call main functions).
-Now, if one runs some class - all other classes in the package have to be compilable.

 -- PhosphorCorrectorFunctor.hh/.cc - class PhosphorCorrectionFunctor.
 Calculated corrected photon Et and En for data and MC.
 With minor modifications, was copied from http://cmssw.cvs.cern.ch/cgi-bin/cmssw.cgi/UserCode/CPena/src/PHOSPHOR_Corr_v2/